Pregnancy and Parenting: Title IX Rights

 • allowing a leave of absence

-How to Request an Accommodation: If you wish to request accommodations due to pregnancy or pregnancy-related conditions, please complete the Pregnancy Accommodation Request form.
+How to Request an Accommodation: If you wish to request accommodations due to pregnancy or pregnancy-related conditions, please complete the Pregnancy Request Form.

 Discrimination: Siena Heights University policy prohibits discrimination against sex/gender which includes pregnant and parenting students and employees.
 State and federal laws, including Title IX of the Education Act, also prohibit discrimination based upon sex, including pregnancy and pregnancy-related conditions.
 If you believe you have been subject to discrimination, including having been denied an accommodation for a pregnancy or pregnancy-related condition, you may file a complaint with the OA/HR.